telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditFormItem.md

 ## Properties

+###  CanExtractValues `Boolean`

+Gets a value indicating whether values can automatically be extracted from the edit form item.

-###  IsInEditMode `Boolean`
+###  CanExtractValues `Boolean`

-Gets a boolean value indicating whether the current item is in edit mode.
+Gets a value indicating whether the current item can extract data values.

+###  DataItem `Object`

+Gets or sets the original data source object that the current treelist item is bound to.

 ###  Edit `Boolean`

 Gets or sets a value indicating whether the parent
             should be in edit mode.

+###  Edit `Boolean`

+Gets or sets a value indicating whether the current item should be edited.

 ###  EditFormCell `Boolean`

 Gets the cell in which the edit form will be instantiated during databinding.

-###  ParentItem `TreeListDataItem`

-Gets the parent  instance for which this edit form item is created.

-###  CanExtractValues `Boolean`
+###  IsDataBinding `Boolean`

-Gets a value indicating whether values can automatically be extracted from the edit form item.
+Gets or sets a value indicating whether the control is currently being bound.

-###  DataItem `Object`

-Gets or sets the original data source object that the current treelist item is bound to.

 ###  IsInEditMode `Boolean`

+Gets a boolean value indicating whether the current item is in edit mode.

+###  IsInEditMode `Boolean`

 Gets a value indicating whether the current item is in edit mode.

-###  Edit `Boolean`

-Gets or sets a value indicating whether the current item should be edited.

-###  SavedOldValues `IDictionary`

-Gets the old values of the current edited item.

-###  CanExtractValues `Boolean`

-Gets a value indicating whether the current item can extract data values.

 ###  ItemType `TreeListItemType`